Customize Consent Preferences

 Laos is a landlocked country in Southeast Asia, bordered by Myanmar (Burma), China, Vietnam, and Thailand.
 Laos is called the “Land of a Million Elephants,” and is famous for its amazing scenery, ethnic villages, and unexplored lands.
 It is best known for some of Southeast Asia’s most spectacular waterfalls, including Tad Fane and Dong Hua Sao.
 Despite its natural beauty, Laos is one of the poorest countries in the world, with a per capita income of just $1,200.

-See also What country is slovenia?
+See also What country is bhutan?

 Are Thailand and Laos enemies